 Past Vice President Sales & Marketing, Rewind Cloud Backups

 Sandra has over 25 years of experience in the high tech sector.
 Previously to Rewind Sandra worked at TITUS where she was Vice President of Marketing.
 She also held senior leadership positions at Chrysalis-ITS and Corel Corporation.
 At Rewind, Sandra leads the company’s charity and volunteer programs.
 For over 15 years she has fostered girls in Uganda, Africa.
+Sandra is currently the Chair of Christie Lake Kids’ Communications Committee.

 Chief Development Officer, Ottawa Community Housing